 The seminar will focus on selected topics appropriate to the participants.
+May be repeated for credit with each change in title.

 GEOGRAPHY (GEOG)

 GEOG200.
 Historical Geography.

 This is a course designed to introduce students to basic geographic concepts that will help them understand different cultures, people groups, and environments.
 The course will use a telescoping approach in which students examine non-Western cultures, Western cultures, cultures in the United States, and finally cultures in the state of Alabama.
 Students will learn how geography shaped different cultures and how geography affected different historical events that have shaped world, regional, and local development.